 - Complete and sign a new "STUDENT REQUEST FOR A LEAVE OF ABSENCE FORM". - Gather documentation to support his/her request for an extension of the Leave of Absence. - Submit, via email (registrar@biu.us), the completed and signed new "STUDENT REQUEST FOR A LEAVE OF ABSENCE FORM", including the supporting documents, to the Office of the University Registrar.
-This Form must be submitted at least four (4) weeks prior to the expiration of the originally approved Leave of Absence.
+This Form must be submitted at least one (1) week prior to the expiration of the originally approved Leave of Absence.

-All the submitted "STUDENT REQUEST FOR A LEAVE OF ABSENCE FORM", must be reviewed by the proper Department Chair (or School or College Dean if the Department Chair is not available).
+All the submitted "STUDENT REQUEST FOR A LEAVE OF ABSENCE FORM", must be reviewed by the University Registrar.
 After a thoroughly consideration, he/she will issue his/her final decision on the matter.
-The Office of the University Registrar will then email, to the requesting student, a copy of the signed "STUDENT REQUEST FOR A LEAVE OF ABSENCE FORM" reflecting the decision of the proper Department Chair (or School or College Dean if the Department Chair is not available) and, if applicable, instructions to follow.
+The Office of the University Registrar will then email, to the requesting student, a copy of the signed "STUDENT REQUEST FOR A LEAVE OF ABSENCE FORM" reflecting the decision of the University Registrar and, if applicable, instructions to follow.